elephox-dev/framework/README.md

 <!-- start todos -->

-## TODOs Found:
+## TODO

 ### TODO

-- [ ] Core/src/Handler/Attribute/ExceptionHandler.php
+- [ ] modules/Core/src/Handler/Attribute/ExceptionHandler.php
   - [ ] do something else with this
-- [ ] Core/src/Handler/HandlerContainer.php
+- [ ] modules/Core/src/Handler/HandlerContainer.php
   - [ ] find a better way to choose the correct binding if there are multiple applicable bindings

-## Open issues from other Repositories
+### Open issues from other repositories

 - [vimeo/psalm](https://github.com/vimeo/psalm)
   - [#6821](https://github.com/vimeo/psalm/issues/6821)